bet4a/d3wiki/Gallery.md

 > [Wiki](Home) ▸ **Gallery**

 Welcome to the **D3 gallery**.
 Feel free to add links to your work!
-More examples are available in the [D3 repository](/mbostock/d3/tree/master/examples).
+More examples are available in the [D3 repository](/mbostock/d3/tree/master/examples) and you can see them in action [here](http://d3-example.herokuapp.com/).
 If you want to share an example and don't have your own hosting, consider using [Gist](http://gist.github.com) and [bl.ocks](http://bl.ocks.org).

 ## Visual Index